orion-cirb/QuPath_ORF1P/README.md

 Version 2:
 * Ignore EGFP channel
+* Detect nuclei with Stardist and ORF1p and NeuN cells with Cellpose
+* Compute their colocalization
-* Compute background noise automatically in each annotation by taking into account every pixel that is not belonging to a cell (after Stardist detection)
+* Compute background noise automatically in each annotation by taking into account every pixel that is not belonging to a cell (after Stardist/Cellpose detection)
-* Cell intensity threshold = background mean intensity + background intensity std
+* Handle hierarchy by skipping the analysis of parents regions

 ### Dependencies

 * **Stardist** QuPath extension +  *dsb2018_heavy_augment.pb* model
+* *Cellpose** QuPath extension + *Cellpose** conda environment + *cyto2* model

 ### Version history

 Version 1 (*getnuclei.groovy*) released on September 1, 2022.

-Version 2 (*getnuclei_improved.groovy*) released on December 13, 2022.
+Version 2 (*getnuclei_improved.groovy*) released on March 28, 2022.